-The class and examination in Hebrew, conducted by Professor H. A. Kent, M. A., D. D., in the Presbyterian Theological College, Halifax, are recognized as qualifying for a degree for those taking the affiliated course for Divinity.
-Similar classes in other Theological colleges approved by the Faculty are also recognized for the same purpose.
+The class and examination in Hebrew, conducted by Professor H. A. Kent, in the Presbyterian Theological College, Halifax, and those conducted by Professor T. H. Hunt in the Faculty of Divirity, King's College, are recognized as qualifying for a degree for those taking the affiliated course for Divinity.
+Similar classes in other theological colleges approved by the Faculty are also recognized for the same purpose.